De Bry Rare Books

 Couldn't load pickup availability

-Of particular interest is an autograph inscription in Fijian by James Calvert (1813–1892), one of the most significant early Wesleyan missionaries to Fiji.
+1) An autograph inscription in Fijian by James Calvert (1813–1892), one of the most significant early Wesleyan missionaries to Fiji.
 Calvert arrived in Fiji in 1838 and played a central role in the translation of the Bible into Fijian and the establishment of the first Wesleyan mission presses at Lakemba and Viwa.

 The autograph reads: